chrisdembia/yeadon/doc/apidoc.rst

 API Documentation
 =================

 The user only interacts with the :py:mod:`yeadon.human` module.
-The interface to the other modules are only useful to developers.
+The interface to the other modules is only useful to developers.

 :mod:`yeadon` Package
 ---------------------